input-output-hk/cardano-rt-view/doc/getting-started/rt-view-configuration.md

 ## Configuration file: example

-This is the complete example of saved configuration file (taken from `NixOS 20.03`):
+This is an example of a saved RTView configuration created on Linux, with all default values accepted during dialog:

 ```
 rotation: null